rtfeldman/node-test-runner/README.md

 ### Configuration

-The `--compiler` flag can be used to use a version of the Elm compiler that has not been install globally.
+The `--compiler` flag can be used to use a version of the Elm compiler that has not been installed globally.

 ```
 npm install elm